 There is no cure for MD, but our researchers are working closely with the Muscular Dystrophy Association and other pediatric researchers across the country and around the globe to learn more about how to prevent and treat MD.
 The neurospecialists here at Cook Children's are also working on improving muscle and joint function and slowing muscle deterioration so that your child has every opportunity available to live as actively and independently as possible.

-If your child is diagnosed with MD, a team of medical specialists will work with you and your family, including a:
+If your child is diagnosed with MD, a team of neurology specialists will work with you and your family, including a: